silhavyj/Social-Network/README.md

 Note that all data in the database will be erased after executing this command.

-Also, pri previous Docker image of the Java Spring application should be deleted.
+Also, the previous Docker image of the Java Spring application should be deleted.
 This can be achiever using the following command.

 ```
 docker image rmi kiv-pia-silhavyj_app